 The essentials of trigonometry with some applications.
-Practical skills, problem soving and computational skills will be emphasized.
-Credit may not be earned in MATH 157 after sucessful completion of MATH 186 or higher level mathematics courses.
+Practical skills, problem solving and computational skills will be emphasized.
+A student who has earned credit in MATH 186 may subsequently enroll in MATH 156 and/or MATH 157, counting all grades in grade point averages, but receiving only 3 credit hours toward graduation.
 MATH 156 & 157 satisfy the Elementary Functions Essential Skills requirement in the Liberal Studies Program (3 credit hours maximum).
 Prerequisites: Grade of "C" or better in MATH 156 or placement based on sufficiently strong high school background and score on the Mathematics Placement Exam